JustJoeYo/little-shop-fe/README.md

 ### Learning Goals:

-(What were the learning goals of this project?
-What tech did you work with?)
+Learning Goals:
+- Use ActiveRecord and SQL to write queries that deal with one-to-many database relationships
+- Expose API endpoints to CRUD database resources
+- Validate models and handle sad paths for invalid data input
+- Test both happy and sad path functionality based on JSON contracts
+- Use MVC to organize code effectively, limiting data logic in controllers and serializers
+- Track user stories with GitHub Projects
+- Improve an existing frontend application by:
+  - Styling the user interface
+  - Refactoring JavaScript code
+  - Adding an additional frontend feature

 ### Wins + Challenges:

 (What are 2-3 wins you have from this project?
-What were some challenges you faced - and how did you get over them?)
+What were some challenges you faced - and how did you get over them?) - delete this before commit

 [contributors-shield]: https://img.shields.io/github/contributors/JustJoeYo/futbol.svg?style=for-the-badge